 2017 onwards - Project Director, Project Nivica Archaeology.

 The village of Nivica is in the mountains of the southern region of Albania.
 Ancient archaeological ruins are scattered across the village and its outskirts.
 Some artefacts are dated to at least 2,500 years ago.
-An almost untouched complex of buildings in the village setting forms a possible Greek city.
-The development of city states across the Mediterranean was one of the most important phases in ancient Greece’s cultural and economic growing influence across vast territories.
+An almost untouched complex of buildings in the village setting forms a possible ancient city.

 Local administrators in Nivica aim to develop eco-tourism in the village, using the archaeological remains as the cornerstone of economic development.
 They are interested in ensuring that any tourism plans are conducted with environmental and social sustainability in mind.

 2011-2017.
 Engagement Coordinator, Berkeley Castle Project (BCP)

 2009-2016.
 Hell-Fire Clubs survey, UK & Ireland.
 Highlights:

 - Collaboration with British Geological Survey to 3D laser scan the Hell-Fire Caves of West Wycombe